skylight-hq/skylight.digital/_projects/epa_sdwis_advice.md

 the viability of migrating large volumes of historical data to their new system.
 Among the concerns they faced, there were several complicating factors:

-- High degree of complexity due to an overreliance by states on data tables;
+- High degree of complexity due to an overreliance by states on data tables
-- A lack of transactional records for much of the data, making it difficult to audit or track changes to the data pipeline; and
+- Lack of transactional records for much of the data, making it difficult to audit or track changes to the data pipeline
-- A new and completely unfamiliar data schema for SDWIS Prime, which made importing and exporting the data difficult.
-Transformations would have to be routinely performed to ingest data, and it'd have to be undone again every time the system exported information to a state due to the custom application of the output format.
+- New and completely unfamiliar data schema for SDWIS Prime, which made importing and exporting the data difficult -Transformations would have to be routinely performed to ingest data and would have to be undone again every time the system exported information to a state due to the custom application of the output format

-In addition, difficulty with DevOps practices such as delivery cadence, non-uniform environments between systems, and a lack of comprehensive testing strategy slowed down the SDWIS Prime development.
+In addition, difficulty with DevOps practices, such as delivery cadence, non-uniform environments between systems, and a lack of comprehensive testing strategy, slowed down the SDWIS Prime development.
 {% endcapture %}

 {% capture solution %}